Pipistrel Vertical Solutions

 - Pipistrel Instagram

-- Video: Uber Elevate Summit - speech of Dr. Tine Tomažič, Director of R&D Institute at Pipistrel
+- Video: Dr. Tine Tomažič, Director of R&D Institute at Pipistrel, Uber Elevate Summit, Apr.
+2017

-- Pipistrel press release: Uber partners with Pipistrel Aircraft to manufacture electric VTOLs, April 25, 2017
+- Article: Uber partners with Pipistrel Aircraft to manufacture electric VTOLs, Pipistrel, April 25, 2017

-- Uber press release: Uber Partners with Pipistrel Aircraft to Manufacture Electric VTOLs, April 25, 2017
+- Article: Uber Partners with Pipistrel Aircraft to Manufacture Electric VTOLs, Uber, Apr.
+25, 2017

-- Uber press release: Pipistrel reveals new eVTOL concept, May 2018
+- Article: Pipistrel reveals new eVTOL concept, Uber, May 2018

-- News article: Three New eVTOLS Unveiled at Uber Elevate, AIN online, May 9, 2018
+- Article: Three New eVTOLS Unveiled at Uber Elevate, Aviation International News Online, May 9, 2018

 - Article: Pipistrel shifts attention from eVTOL air taxi to low-cost cargo drone, eVTOL Magazine, Nov.
 26, 2019